Updated: May 4, 2026

 Sliders or dollies for tracking shots

-Drone for aerial photography (requires certified operators in many locations)
+Drone for aerial photography (requires certified operators in some locations)

 Monitors for viewing footage on set